OpenLST/openlst/README.md

     * `build` - Directory created during build process to hold all build artifacts
     * `common` - Files used by both bootloader and application
     * `radio` - Main application

+## RF Parameters

+### Data Rate

+Page 191, Section 13.5

+### Receiver Channel Filter Bandwidth

+Page 191, Section 13.6

+### Modulation Formats

+Page 196, Section 13.9

+DEVIATION_M, DEVIATION_E

+### Frequency

+Page 205, Section 13.3

+* Base frequency set using FREQ2, FREQ1, FREQ0
+* 8 bit channel selector and CHANSPC settings are used to choose specific channel relative to base frequency
+* Must be changed while radio is in idle state

+### Output Power

+Page 207, Section 13.15

+* Table with list of settings for given frequencies and power settings
+* TODO: Test these values and other values and see what happens

 ## UART Protocol